aryna-yukhnevich/dev/README.md

 **Tooling Environment Configuration**:
 - `name` - the name of your Tolling environment where SALMON monitoring and alerting infrastructure will be located.

     > Here, `<<env>>` acts as a placeholder that represents the environment name.
 This allows you to specify a generic name for the tooling account while keeping the option to customize it based on the environment.
-To define the actual values for placeholders, you can use the `replacements.json` file (please refer to [Provide Replacements for Rlaceholders](#provide-replacements-for-placeholders)).
+To define the actual values for placeholders, you can use the `replacements.json` file (refer to [Provide Replacements for Rlaceholders](#provide-replacements-for-placeholders)).
 This file serves as a mapping between placeholders and their corresponding values.
 - `account_id`, `region` - AWS region and account ID for the Tolling environment.
 - `metrics_collection_interval_min` - an interval (in minutes) for extracting metrics from monitored environments.
 - `digest_report_period_hours` - how many recent hours should be covered in the Daily Digest report.
 Default value: `24` hours.